react-native-camera/react-native-camera/README.md

 If you use this library on your commercial/personal projects, you can help us by funding the work on specific issues that you choose by using IssueHunt.io!

 This gives you the power to prioritize our work and support the project contributors.
-Moreover it'll guarantee the project will be updated and maintained in the long run. a
+Moreover it'll guarantee the project will be updated and maintained in the long run.

 [![issuehunt-image](https://issuehunt.io/static/embed/issuehunt-button-v1.svg)](https://issuehunt.io/repos/33218414)